Yuranz6/Comp-400-Project/Readme.md

-# Robot Navigation Simulator - Comp 400 Project
+# Robot Navigation Simulator - Project with Dr.Joseph Vybihal

 A Python-based robot navigation simulator that implements A\* path planning and Artificial Potential Field (APF) for local obstacle avoidance.